 Causes of constipation in children

 These situations can all lead to a build-up of poo in the bowel.
-When this happens, the poo gets too hard for your child to push out easily.
+When this happens, the poo gets too big or hard to push out easily.

 There are some underlying medical conditions that might cause constipation in children, but these aren’t common.

 Symptoms of constipation in children

 A normal poo should be easy to push out and look like a sausage.

 But if your child is constipated, poo becomes hard to push out.
 Your child might feel pain and discomfort when doing a poo or trying to do one.
 This might make your child avoid pooing, which can make the problem worse.

 Hard poo might overstretch your child’s anus and cause small tears on the surface, which might lead to pain and bleeding.

 Your child might also have tummy pains that come and go.
 Some children might show ‘holding on’ behaviour like rocking or fidgeting, crossing legs or refusing to sit on the toilet.
 They might also seem generally cranky.